great01-cyber/Data-Analyst-Portfolio/README.md

 Welcome to my **Data Analyst Portfolio!**

 I am a passionate and detail-oriented **Data Analyst** with extensive experience working at a **Top 100 University in the World**, where I have honed my ability to leverage data for impactful decision-making.
-My background has equipped me with the skills to **collect, clean, organize, analyze, and visualize data effectively**, turning raw information into meaningful insights that drive results.
+My background has equipped me with the skills to **collect, clean, organise, analyse, and visualise data effectively**, turning raw information into meaningful insights that drive results.

 ---